- The Difference

 Ongoing Success in the Fight Against Melanoma

 Melanoma, more commonly known as skin cancer, is becoming exponentially prevalent.
-Dr. Doug Schwartzentruber and his team of IU Health specialists at Goshen Center for Cancer Care first achieved notoriety in 2009, when their study was among the first to prove the benefits of vaccines against cancer.
+Dr. Doug Schwartzentruber and his team of IU Health specialists first achieved notoriety in 2009, when their study was among the first to prove the benefits of vaccines against cancer.
 Building off this new knowledge, Dr. Schwartzentruber et. al, implemented research in trial participants learning a cancer vaccine can shrink tumors and slow potential cancer growth.
 This is the first vaccine study in any cancer field proving benefits in a clinical trial.
 One hundred and eighty-five patients at more than 21 sites participated in the trial, increasing their median overall survival rate from 11.1 months to 17.8 months.
 Dr. Schwartzentruber was awarded a position on TIME Magazine’s 2010 list of the 100 Most Influential People in the World for his discoveries.

 Educational Collaboration Leads to Cancer Clinical Trial